 Have a supply of drinking water available

 There are a couple of practical options you could go for here.
-When we travel with our dogs in our camper van, we use a Road Refresher.
-It is a non-slip water bowl with a slotted floating device inside it, which keeps the water from spilling while the car is in motion.
+You could use a Road Refresher, a non-slip water bowl with a slotted floating device inside it, which keeps the water from spilling while the car is in motion.

 You could also carry a bottle of water and pour it when required into a silicone collapsible bowls.
 They are great space savers and perfect for doggy refreshment on the move.

 Try and find out if there is somewhere to take your dog for toileting as soon as you arrive at your destination.
 If there isn’t, then that gives you the chance to stop somewhere suitable a few minutes before arrival.
 If your destination is somewhere new for your dog, if at all possible try and arrive in daylight so he can explore the environment and get used to the smells before night falls.

 Find out about Saga Pet Insurance